Transport for NSW: Entities

 Transport Service of NSW is an agency created in November 2011, in charge of employing staff for Transport for NSW, which cannot directly employ staff, to undertake its functions.
 The Transport Service also directly employs staff for State Transit Authority (STA), as well as senior executives of Sydney Trains and NSW Trains.

-As of 2025, the entities of Transport for NSW, as detailed in Transport Administration Act 1988, are:
+As of 2025, the entities of the Transport for NSW, as detailed in Transport Administration Act 1988, are: